is a Heroic Fantasy Comic Book

 .
 It follows the journey of two archers, Arwyn and Gareth, who are accompanied by Arwyn's dog, Kreeg, and helped by a mysterious sorceress, Neven.
 They must find the five fragments of an arrow that once killed Mordath to end his rule once and for all, while they are ceaselessly chased by Mordath's trolls.Sojourn

 's Sigilverse.
 Unfortunately, after 35 issues (including a prequel), it was cancelled due to CrossGen

 This Comic Book Contains Examples Of:

-- All Trolls Are Different: They make Mordath's army.
-They are green-skinned with glowing eyes and sometimes horns sprouting from their head.
+- All Trolls Are Different: They make up Mordath's army.
+They are green-skinned with glowing eyes and sometimes horns sprouting from their heads.

 - Anti-Hero: Gareth is a Type II.

 - Anti-Villain: Bohr, the troll captain.
-He is the leader of the pursuing trolls, yet he is not fond of unneccessary violence, he is loyal, determined and loves his family.
+He is the leader of the pursuing trolls, yet he is not fond of unnecessary violence, is loyal and determined, and loves his family.

 - Came Back Worse: Mordath.
 He was a megalomanical tyrant already before his death.
 Now he is an Undead Dark Lord with the very same goals and a worse attitude.

 - The Chosen One: Arwyn, who can wield Ayden's arrow.

 - The Corruption: Inverted.
 Originally, the sigils are neutral symbols, the good part balancing the evil part; however, Mordath's malice changed that symbol into one with two evil parts.